 As a result, many Chinese brands are doing things that are yet to be seen in the West, integrating experiences across all touchpoints and channels, often using virtual reality and 3D imaging to build continuous engagement along the entire consumer journey.. most importantly it’s all mobile!

-Additionally, because mobile tools are so integral to daily life the whole ecommerce experience becomes an extension of that, just look at WeChat stores being one swipe away from a personal chat.
-It’s integration on another level that ‘Apple Pay’ are frankly light years behind..
+Additionally, because mobile tools are so integral to daily life the whole E-commerce experience becomes an extension of that, just look at WeChat stores being one swipe away from a personal chat.
+It’s integration on another level that ‘Apple Pay’ is frankly light years behind..

 When building WeChat pages one must rely on quality HTML5 design for a quality user experience, yes this costs, but in such a competitive market it’s necessary.
 The Chinese are brand fiends, we all know this in a society where ‘face’ (status) is everything.

-The whole process has become more integrated and interconnected which leads me onto the next point..
+The whole process has become more integrated and interconnected which leads me to the next point.